 Exit Glacier is one of only a few Alaskan glaciers accessible by road.
-The road is closed about 2 miles from the Glacier in the winter/spring and closed road is unploughed so it's a tough hike through snow.
+The road is closed about 2 miles from the Glacier in the winter/spring and the closed road is unplowed so it's a tough hike through snow.
 Also, beware as this is bear country.

 It takes all day to drive up to Seward and cruise around Resurrection Bay and Prince William Sound from Anchorage.
 But it is a nice trip and you'll probably see things like whales and birds and weather.

 I hiked the coastal trail on a gorgeous, sunny afternoon in May, 2002.
 I left my car in Lowell Point, and checked the tide table at Miller's Landing.
 Miller's is the biggest tour shop in Lowell Point (see website below).
 They rent kayaks, provide water taxi, charter boats, and all kinds of tours.
 They were very helpful to me.

 Realizing there's not enough time for me to see all I wanted to see and return before high tide, I arranged water taxi with Miller's for an evening pickup.
 Their water taxi service is very convenient.
 They can ship people, kayaks, and camping gears to any point in Resurrection Bay.
 And their special landing gear allows easy loading/unloading on beach without pier/dock.
 It's kind of expensive though.
 I paid $30 for a short ride between Lowell Point and North Beach (about 5 miles).

 The photo shows the narrow part of the coastal trail.
 This 2-mile stretch between Tonsina Point and Derby Cove submerges under water when tide arises.